mneudert/instream/README.md

 ```

 If the version if undetectable (no header returned) it will be reported
 as `"unknown"`.
-If the host is unreachable or an error occured the response
+If the host is unreachable or an error occurred the response
 will be `:error`.

 ### Queries